 So, for twenty odd bucks, you get a piece of clothing (t-shirt or tank top) a protein snack, a piece of training gear (chalk or hand grips) and a couple of liquid products.
-We think that this represents very good value for money.
+We think that those CrossFit subscription boxes represent very good value for money.

 - Monthly Barbella box @ $49.99 (plus free shipping)